 Among the other documents required for incorporation, we can also list the bank certificate that shows that at least 6,200 euros of the share capital have been paid-up (or 1/5 of the cash contributions, whichever amount is higher).
 In those situations in which the founders make their contributions in kind, an external accountant must issue a report that these have been paid in full on the incorporation date.

-Investors who wish to open a company in Belgium can reach out to our agents during this pre-incorporation phase.
+Investors who wish to open a company in Belgium in 2021 can reach out to our agents during this pre-incorporation phase.
 Our agents will prepare the incorporation documents as per the characteristics of the company and can assist with the name check and reservation.
 It is important to select a business name that is unique and does not infringe one already taken by another registered company.
 For this purpose, we recommend that investors select three different names.
 Our online tool can be useful for a preliminary name check, before registering the name with the Belgian authorities.

 The financial plan for the SPRL in Belgium